 Sri Gethuk Waterfall Entrance Fee

 An admission ticket is Rp15.000, it includes entrance to Rancang Kencana cave.
-The boat ride Rp10.000 for a trip.
+The boat ride is Rp10.000 for a trip.
 The last boat picks up from the waterfall at 16:30.
-Parking costs Rp5.000 motorcycles and Rp10.000 for cars.
+Parking costs Rp5.000 for motorcycles and Rp10.000 for cars.
 Visitors will need to pay again if they want to rent inflatables and life jackets for swimming.

 |Sri Gethuk Waterfall Entrance Fee|

 Sri Gethuk Waterfall is equipped with standard facilities.
 Toilets and bathrooms are available to change and wash after all the splashing.
 There is a locker room to store belongings.
 Small warungs provide food and beverage for hungry visitors.
 Parking is sizable and accommodating.

 To reach the waterfall from Yogyakarta, follow Yogyakarta – Wonosari road until Piyungan.
 The route then is as follows: Piyungan – Patuk – Lapangan Gading intersection (turn right) – Playen Market.
 500 m from the market, pay attention for Sri Gethuk waterfall road sign.

 Ask directions from locals, they will gladly help.
 The best mode of transportation is rental cars or motorbikes.
 Motorbike rental starts from Rp65.000 for a day.
 While for a car it will cost around Rp400.000 per day to rent.
 From Yogyakarta, it takes around 1-1,5 hours to get to Sri Gethuk Waterfall.

 Address & Location